jared-hughes/DesmosText/spec/Item.md

 An item consists of one or more option groups, separated by semicolons (`;`).
 An option group can be:

-- The type-specific object.
+- The affix group (specific to the type of item).
 If present, this must come first (for expressions, images, and notes) or last (for folders, tables, and simulations)
   - For expressions, this is a math expression, e.g. `y=2x`.
   - For images, this is the `image_url` data URL, e.g. `image "data:image/png,..."`
   - For tables, this is the table columns as a list wrapped in braces